ropensci/rcites/README.md

 ### Citation information

 When citing, please refer to both the [package citation](https://ibartomeus.github.io/rcites/authors.html) and the [release paper](link to come).
-Thank you.

 ## Contributors